sessionIdentifier

 should be kept by your backend as a reference to the just registered transaction.
 It can then be used to do different things such as querying the platform to fetch the current status of a transaction or to cancel the transaction if necessary.

-Complete the Transaction in the app with the PayButton
+Complete the Transaction in the App with the PayButton

-On iOS,
+On iOS, provide the

 to